Now (newspaper)

 Now (styled as NOW), also known as NOW Magazine is an online publication based in Toronto, Ontario, Canada.
-Throughout most of its existence, Now was a free alternative weekly newspaper.
+Through most of its existence, Now was a free alternative weekly newspaper.
 Physical publication of Now was suspended in August 2022, amid the bankruptcy of its former owner Media Central Corporation, although some new content was still published to its website.
 In January 2023, it was announced that the publication will be acquired by journalist Brandon Gonez.

 Publication history

 Now was first published on September 10, 1981, by Michael Hollett and Alice Klein.
 NOW is an alternative weekly that covers news, culture, arts, and entertainment.
 In its printed incarnation, NOW was published 52 times a year and could be picked up in Toronto subway stations, cafes, variety stores, clothing outlets, restaurants, alternative movie venues, and in its green and red newspaper boxes.
 NOW was published every Thursday for a period of over 40 years, from 1981 to 2022.
 In March 2022, NOW Magazine switched to monthly publication in an effort to save money.
 By August, the printed magazine was abandoned entirely.

 NOW has been online since 1993, first as now.com and then as nowtoronto.com since 2000.

 It is also a central sponsor and its owners held an ownership stake in North by Northeast, a major annual music festival in Toronto.